How Real Estate Agents Can Reach Millennials

 While growing your millennial fan base, don’t disinterest them with self-promotion.
 Millennials value human connection; especially with whom they do business.
 Tell them about your family, your favorite restaurants, what you do in your free time.
 They are looking to connect with you as a person, and they anticipate customized and attentive service from you.

-Use different mediums to highlight feature that millennials find important when searching for a home.
+Use different mediums to highlight features that millennials find important when searching for a home.
 Through pictures and videos, show them the neighborhood, restaurants, local stores, schools, and hospitals.
 This way, millennials are able to better picture themselves living there.

 If someone poses a question to you on social media, respond to them as soon as possible.
 Millennials reject the idea of faceless organizations with unreachable leadership.
 They respond better to dialog and a culture of openness.